jtremback/cross-chain-validation/CCV - Protocol.md

             break
 ```
 - Expected precondition
-    - <EndBlock> is triggered
+    - <EndBlock> is triggered.
 - Expected postcondition
-    - for each (packet, unbondingTime) where currentTime >= unbondingTime, packet is acknowledged and the tuple is removed from unbondingTime
+    - for each (packet, unbondingTime) where currentTime >= unbondingTime, packet is acknowledged and the tuple is removed from unbondingTime.
 - Error condition
-    - If the precondition is violated
+    - If the precondition is violated.

 ```
 upon <EndBlock>: